ausboyue/IntentLife/README.md

 #### Type of data

-- [x] Support java eight basic data types and their arrays and collections.
+- [x] Support java eight basic data types and their arrays and collections
-- [x] Classes that support the implementation of the Serializable interface.
+- [x] Classes that support the implementation of the Serializable interface
-- [x] Support for classes that implement Parcelable interfaces and their arrays and collections.
+- [x] Support for classes that implement Parcelable interfaces and their arrays and collections
+- [x] Support all data types supported by android Bundle

 #### Interface scenario

-- [x] Support jump between Activities.
+- [x] Support jump between Activities
-- [x] Support loading Fragments.
+- [x] Support loading Fragments
+- [x] Support for use in any class that needs to use data, such as the Presenter class in MVP design

 ### Prompt